 If the licensee provides their own training, determine that instructors who provide classroom training to individuals in the principles of radiation and radiation safety have knowledge and understanding of the principles beyond those obtainable in a course similar to the one given to prospective radiographers.

-Individuals who provide instruction in the hands-on use of radiography equipment be qualified radiographers with at least 1 year of experience in performing radiography or possess a thorough understanding of the operation of radiographic equipment (e.g., manufacturers’ service representatives).
+Individuals who provide instruction in the hands-on use of radiography equipment must be qualified radiographers with at least 1 year of experience in performing radiography or possess a thorough understanding of the operation of radiographic equipment (e.g., manufacturers’ service representatives), as required in 10 CFR 34.41.

 Observe related activities (i.e., transportation of licensed materials, surveys and equipment checks, and maintenance activities) and interview personnel to assure that appropriate training was actually received by these individuals.
 Note that if a radiographer or radiographer's assistant has not participated in an industrial radiographic operation for more than 6 months, they must demonstrate knowledge of training requirements by a practical examination, before these individuals can participate in a radiographic operation.
 Verify that radiographers understand that they must directly supervise radiographic operations and that radiographers’ assistants are aware that they can operate radiographic equipment only under the direct supervision (direct observation) of radiographers.